getkub/youtubeConverter/README.md

-# Media Download and Convert script
+# Media Download and Convert script for MAC & Linux

 ## Wrapper script made using youtube-dl to make it easy for end-users
 #### Download media (mp4, m4a, mp3) from various sites using command line (eg Youtube, Facebook)